Mangamutu

 Mangamutu is a small settlement, on the western outskirts of Pahiatua, in the North Island of New Zealand.
 The Wairarapa Line runs through the area, with the Pahiatua railway station in the settlement.
-The settlement was the birthplace of former New Zealand Prime Minister Sir Keith Holyoake.
+The settlement was the birthplace of former New Zealand Prime Minister and Governor General Sir Keith Holyoake.

 Etymology

 Mangamutu takes its name from the nearby Mangamutu stream.
 It is a Māori phrase meaning finished stream from the words manga meaning stream and mutu meaning finished.
+The original European settlement was named Scarborough, after the town in Yorkshire, England.
+When a post office was established, the name was changed because there was already a Scarborough near Timaru.

 Economy

 Mangamutu is home to a significant Fonterra dairy factory.
 The factory was originally commissioned by the Tui Dairy Company in 1976; Tui merged with Hāwera-based Kiwi Dairies in 1996, who in turn merged with the New Zealand Dairy Group in 2001 to form Fonterra.